embaldridge/grant-proposals/Postdoc-proposal.md

 #Career development
 4) an explanation of how the fellowship activities will enhance your career development and future research directions as well as describing how this research differs from your dissertation research

 The combination of computational, ecoinformatics, and quantitative skills is  a rare skill set among ecologists, and one that is particularly well suited to working remotely.
 Developing these skills further while engaging in remote collaborations with scientists at other institutions will provide a clear demonstration that telecommuting and remote collaboration should be a more accepted method for employment in the sciences, much as it is in the computer/tech fields.
+This would support not only scientists with disabilities/chronic illness, but also scientists who do not have the funds for travel, or who are caretakers of small children or other family members.
 In addition, developing these skills also provides a way for me to continue doing science without formal institutional support.

 ##Justification of sponsor(s) and host institution(s)
 5) a justification of the choice of sponsoring scientist(s) and host institution(s)
 <!-- Description of awesome people with the skills and ideas that I want to work with-->

+Due to my physical limitations, I will not be able to be physically present at the host institutions; however, I will be able to interact with colleagues on-site through a remote prescence via a Kubi teleconferencing robot (https://www.revolverobotics.com/), which will allow me to have control over my movement on site, leading to more natural interactions.
+Additionally, all the sponsoring scientists are comfortable with the computational tools and workflow that make it possible for me to effectively collaborate with others remotely.
 ##Goals and benchmarks
 6) a timetable with yearly goals with benchmarks for major anticipated outcomes;